charliechazz/SilentWhisper/README.md

 ---

 ⚠️ This project is subject to usage restrictions.
-Please review TERMS.md before using it.
+Please review [Terms and Conditions][TERMS.md] before using it.